Diocese of Fréjus-Toulon

-The Catholic Diocese of Fréjus–Toulon (Latin: Dioecesis Foroiuliensis–Tolonensis; French: Diocèse de Fréjus–Toulon) is a diocese of the Latin Church of the Catholic Church in southeastern France on the Mediterranean coast.
+The Diocese of Fréjus–Toulon (Latin: Dioecesis Foroiuliensis–Tolonensis; French: Diocèse de Fréjus–Toulon) is a Latin diocese of the Catholic Church in southeastern France on the Mediterranean coast.
 The present diocese comprises the territory of the ancient Diocese of Fréjus as well as that of the ancient Diocese of Toulon.
-In 1957 it was renamed as the Diocese of Fréjus–Toulon.
+In 1957 it was renamed the Diocese of Fréjus–Toulon.